danielholst/Froggy/README.md

 # FrogJumper
-A game created in Unity
+A game created in Unity3d.
+The game was done as part of the course "Design and programming of computer games, TDDD23" at LIU.